PlatinPay/.github/profile/README.md

   do X and Y).

 - High customizability to fulfill your pleasurable needs
+- Secure backend-service communications, using asymmetric Ed25519 signing, and other security options such as IP whitelisting.
-- A beautiful, Nord-themed UI :3 (this is the default, but feel free to add alternatives and submit PRs)
+- A beautiful, Nord-themed UI (this is the default, but feel free to add alternatives and submit PRs)

 ## This project is far from done.
 Our Roadmap consists of:

-- Porting backend to Go (or maybe rust uwu)
+- Porting backend to Go (or Rust)
 - Affordable hosting solutions
 - Better system infastructure